 Executive Order 14008 created the Justice40 Initiative - which established a goal that 40% of the overall benefits of certain federal investments flow to disadvantaged communities.
-Applicants should submit a Justice40 Initiative section within the CBP that describes plans to address energy and environmental justice (EEJ), which will maximize the likelihood of successful H2Hubs.
+Applicants should submit a Justice40 Initiative section within the CBP that describes plans to address energy and environmental justice (EEJ) across all proposed sites, which will maximize the likelihood of successful LDES Demonstration.
 Meaningful engagement with impacted communities is a key component of environmental justice and is covered in detail as part of the Engagement section.